 Tanning Beds Are NOT a Safe Alternative to Sunbathing!

 About 87,110 cases of melanoma are diagnosed each year.
 Overall, melanoma is more common in men.
 However, cases in those under 40 are more likely to be in women, most likely due to increased use of tanning salons among women in this age group.
-In the past, there was about an average 20-year period from the time of greatest sun exposure to the development of melanoma, but in recent years, melanomas are being diagnosed at younger ages.
-More melanomas are being seen only a few years after exposure - one study found an average of 7 years between exposure and cancer development.
+In the past, there was an average 20-year period from the time of greatest sun exposure to the development of melanoma, but in recent years, melanomas are being diagnosed at younger ages.
+More melanomas are being diagnosed only a few years after exposure - one study found an average of 7 years between exposure and cancer development.
 Natural sun exposure and sunburns will add to a person's risk of developing skin cancer in their lifetime.

 American Academy of Dermatology.
 Indoor Tanning.
 Found at: https://www.aad.org/media/stats/prevention-and-care